Ryazan: Government

-The Ryazan city governing body is divided among City's legislature (Ryazan City Duma), City administration and district's courts.
+The Ryazan city governing body is divided among the City's legislature (Ryazan City Duma), City administration and the district's courts.

-Executive powers of the city are administered by a city governour, his advisers and deputies.
+Executive powers of the city are administered by the city governor, his advisers and deputies.
 Formal control over activities of authorities is exercised by the Public Chamber of the city of Ryazan, who work with youth involved in the headquarters of youth activists.

 The City Duma is a local parliament authorized to make city-wide laws.
 It's divided into sub-committees.

-Ryazan is also a system of community councils areas which are deliberative bodies coordinating the work of services housing and communal services and the Department of Public Works on urban areas.
+Ryazan is also a system of community councils areas which are deliberative bodies coordinating the work of services housing and communal services and the Department of Public Works in urban areas.

 Regional authorities

-The city also hosts different regional governing bodies: Ryazan Oblast Duma (regional parliament), Government and the Governor of the Ryazan Oblast.
+The city also hosts different regional governing bodies: Ryazan Oblast Duma (regional parliament), the Government and the Governor of the Ryazan Oblast.
 In two urban and one suburban residence being received at the highest level.

 Administrative and municipal status

 Ryazan is the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Ryazansky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the city of regional significance of Ryazan—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is incorporated separately as the city of regional significance of Ryazan — an administrative unit with the status equal to that of the districts.
 As a municipal division, the city is incorporated as Ryazan Urban Circuit.